codesport/monte-carlo/README.md

 ### Which Historical Window Should You Use?

 - **Short windows (e.g., last 30 days):**
-  Capture **recent market behavior** but may be noisy.
+  Capture **recent market volatilty behavior**.
+Useful for near‑term predictions.

 - **Longer windows (e.g., 365 days):**
   Provide **stability** in estimates but may lag in capturing regime changes.

-**Guideline:**
+**Guideline 1:**  Use shorter lookback for predictions, longer lookback for risk limits.
+* Use shorter windows for trading models.

+* Use longer windows for risk management models.

+**Guideline 2:**
 For modeling ETH liquidation risk over 30 days, using **365 days of volatility data** is common, as it balances accuracy and stability.
 However, during highly volatile periods, **shorter windows** may better reflect the current environment.

+> [!NOTE]
-**Pro Tip:** For our risk modeling we calculate volatilty using n-days of volatilty.
+> For our risk modeling we calculate volatilty using n-days of volatilty.
-**Where:**
+> **Where:**
- n  =  intended holding period of the asset
+> n  =  intended holding period of the asset
+>

-Additionally, to account for seasonality we may also use pricing data over the same period but 1 year prior.
-For example, for n = 7-day holding period:
+> Additionally, to account for seasonality we may also use pricing data over the same period but 1 year prior.
+> For example, for n = 7-day holding period:
+>

-If we intend to hold asset from August 7, 2025 to August 14, 2025,  we'll compute σ using both August 7, 2024 to August 14, 2024 and July 31, 2025 to August 7, 2025.
+>If we intend to hold asset from August 7, 2025 to August 14, 2025,  we'll compute σ using both August 7, 2024 to August 14, 2024 and July 31, 2025 to August 7, 2025.

 ---